qpfiffer/qpfiffer.com/posts/2014-08-29-Panic_Measures.markdown

 Plaza)[https://en.wikipedia.org/wiki/Guang_Hua_Digital_Plaza) and the [24-hour
 bookstore.](http://www.guide.taiwan-adventures.com/2011/eslite-24-hour-bookstore/)

+Had lunch at a place called Watami, some kind of crazy Egg-in-a-stone-bowl meal that was really good and filling, although a little more pricey than the standard.
+Waitress had to mix it up for me because I didn't know wtf to do with the egg in the rice.
+Panic.

 They were both pretty neat places, I might go back to the bookstore to get some workbooks for practice, I'm not sure.
 I didn't go late enough in the day for the plaza to be of any real interest, felt like overpriced Hong Kong-style malls to